sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-job-templates.md

 ## Use with Jobs

 Job Templates can be created from existing Jobs.
-In the *Configuration-Inventory* view for a given Workflow users can click the related Job to find its action menu offering the *Make Job Template* operation.
+In the *Configuration->Inventory* view for a given Workflow users can click the related Job to find its action menu offering the *Make Job Template* operation.

 To assign a Job a Job Template users can proceed as follows: